vipulnaik/diet-exercise-health/events/2024/2024-12-13-blood-tests.md

 I arrived at the building housing the LabCorp location (3000 Colby Street) at around 9:55 AM.
-I put on my mask, sanitized my hands, and then proceeded to enter the location.
+I put on my mask, sanitized my hands, and then proceeded to enter the location (Suite 100 -- it was the first room on the right of the hallway after I entered).

 ### Check-in process